imagineLife/human-effort/ComponentMaster.md

 ```

 ### Building For Easy Dev Work
 Go for boolean props instead of prop-&-value combos.
+Put the _implementation details_ of component logic inside the component code itself, and make the component simpler to use for the developers around you.
 - Shoot for something like ```border``` as a prop instead of ```className="border"```.
 Put the border _logic_ inside the component itself.
+- Shoot for ```large``` as a prop instead of ```className="button large font-large shadow-big"```.

 ### Fix Bugs
 (_...before continuing with new features!_)